-Anti-NSF (C-terminal) is produced in rabbit using as immunogen a synthetic peptide corresponding to a sequence located in the C-terminus of human NSF (GeneID: 4905), conjugated to KLH.
-The corresponding sequence is highly conserved (single amino acid substitution) in rat and mouse NSF.
+Anti-NSF is produced in rabbit using as immunogen a synthetic peptide corresponding to an internal sequence of human NSF (GeneID: 4905), conjugated to KLH.
+The corresponding sequence is identical in rat and mouse NSF.
 The antibody is affinity-purified using the immunizing peptide immobilized on agarose.

-Anti-NSF (C-terminal) specifically recognizes human, rat and mouse NSF.
+Anti-NSF specifically recognizes rat and mouse NSF (not tested with other species).
 The antibody may be used in several immunochemical techniques including immunoblotting (~75 kDa), immunoprecipitation, immunocytochemistry and immunohistochemistry.
 Detection of the NSF band by immunoblotting is specifically inhibited by the NSF immunizing peptide.

-N-ethylmaleimide-sensitive fusion protein (NSF) is an essential component of the protein machinery responsible for various membrane fusion events, including inter-cisternal Golgi protein transport and the exocytosis of vesicles.1-4 NSF-dependent membrane fusion involves the interaction of two types of general cytosolic proteins, NSF and α -, β - and γ -SNAP isoforms, with the subcellular compartment-specific SNAP receptors (SNAREs) of the vesicle and target membranes.
+N-ethylmaleimide-sensitive fusion protein (NSF), is an essential component of the protein machinery responsible for various membrane fusion events. including inter-cisternal Golgi protein transport and the exocytosis of vesicles.
+1-4 NSF-dependent membrane fusion involves the interaction of two types of general cytosolic proteins, NSF and α-, β- and γ-SNAP isoforms, with the subcellular compartment-specific SNAP receptors (SNAREs) of the vesicle and target membranes.
 At nerve terminals, neurotransmitter vesicles dock at the presynaptic release site by the interaction of the vesicle SNARE (v-SNARE) synaptobrevin/VAMP with the target SNAREs (t-SNAREs) syntaxin and SNAP-25.
-SNAREs form a 7S complex with high affinity for NSF and α -SNAP.5 Upon binding of NSF and α -SNAP, a 20S complex is formed that is rapidly disassembled due to NSF's ATPase activity, to facilitate vesicle fusion to the target membrane.
+SNAREs form a 7S complex with high affinity for NSF and α-SNAP.5 Upon binding of NSF and α-SNAP, a 20S complex is formed that is rapidly disassembled due to NSF's ATPase activity, to facilitate vesicle fusion to the target membrane.
 NSF is required in long-term potentiation (LTP), underlying the formation of long-term memory. by regulating the exocytosis of glutamate AMPA receptor GluR2 at post-synaptic densities (PSD).5,6